ffhighwind/DapperExtraCRUD/README.md

 The extension methods in Dapper.DapperExtraExtensions perform a lookup on a ConcurrentDictionary and a cast the results every time they are called.
 You can prevent this by using a AutoAccessObject/DataAccessObject or by storing the ISqlQueries object and accessing the delegates directly.
 Less frequently used delegates such as bulk operations have lazy initialization.
-These have a very small performance hit every time they are accessed due to synchronization.
-You can prevent this cost by storing a reference to each delegate outside of the ISqlQueries object.
+These have a small synchronization cost every time they are accessed.
+You can prevent this by storing a reference to each delegate outside of the ISqlQueries object.

 # License: